}

 The support of psychologists and other specialized professionals is also essential. 🧑 ⚕️

-Why is Working Memory important in learning?
+Why is working memory important in learning?

 Common signs:

-• Rapid forgetfulness of verbal instructions.
+• Rapid forgetting of verbal instructions.

 • Difficulty copying information from the board at school.